Go Ad-Free

 A. Thank you for making the point that it is possible to get the recommended daily amount of vitamin C in food, even without consuming orange or grapefruit juice.
 The RDA for adult men is 90 mg per day and for women is 75 mg per day.
 There are more details on RDA at various ages and a longer list of food sources of vitamin C (including citrus fruits) at this page from the National Institutes of Health Office of Dietary Supplements.

-Researchers are now considering the possibility that vitamins could help fight infection (Nutrients, Aug.
+Researchers are now considering the possibility that vitamins could help fight infections like COVID-19 (Nutrients, Aug.
 23, 2020).
 While studies are incomplete, many scientists think that adequate amounts of vitamins A, C, D and E may help reduce inflammation and help protect against a COVID-induced cytokine storm (Aging Clinical and Experimental Research, Oct.
 2020).

 Rate this article